Configure Authentication and Encryption with Confluent Operator¶

 -----END RSA PRIVATE KEY---

-• [1] Set enabled: true to enable TLS encryption.
+to enable TLS encryption. - [2] Set

-• [3] Provide CA certs that consists of any CAs you want the Kafka brokers to use to authenticate certificates presented by clients.
+to enable mTLS authentication. - [3] Provide CA certs that consists of any CAs you want the Kafka brokers to use to authenticate certificates presented by clients.

-• [4] Provide a full chain certificate that consists of a root CA, any intermediate CAs, and finally the certificate for the Kafka broker, in that order.
+- [4] Provide a full chain certificate that consists of a root CA, any intermediate CAs, and finally the certificate for the Kafka broker, in that order.

-• [5] Provide the private key associated with the Kafka broker certificate.
+- [5] Provide the private key associated with the Kafka broker certificate.

-Component configuration for mTLS authentication
+Component configuration for mTLS authentication¶

-To set up the rest of the Confluent Platform components to use mTLS to authenticate to Kafka, configure the components as below in the configuration file ($VALUES_FILE).
+To set up the rest of the Confluent Platform components to use mTLS to authenticate to Kafka,

 These are general guidelines and do not provide all security dependencies.
-Review the component values.yaml files in the <operator-home>/helm/confleunt-operator/charts folder for additional information about component dependencies.

 <component>: